-- (10) What evidence do we have that infants have categorical perception?
-What evidence do we have that non-humans have categorical perception? - (11) What evidence is there that motherese helps infants acquire the phonological system of their language?
+- (11) Suppose you presented subjects ten acoustic stimuli (S1-S10) that vary continuously over a single dimension and recorded what the subjects reported they perceived.
+If the subjects showed categorical perception on this set of stimuli, should they report hearing each stimulus as sounding different (that is, hearing ten distinct sounds)?
+Why or why not? - (12) What evidence do we have that infants have categorical perception?
+What evidence do we have that non-humans have categorical perception? - (13) What evidence is there that motherese helps infants acquire the phonological system of their language?
 (Hint: Think about the properties of motherese that might be useful.)
-Is motherese necessary for successful language acquisition? - (12) What are the two main types of phonological processes children use to simplify the pronunciation of words? - (13) Sigmund has been playing with some young Guin children who are just learning to pronounce the words of the Guin language.
+Is motherese necessary for successful language acquisition? - (14) What are the two main types of phonological processes children use to simplify the pronunciation of words? - (15) Sigmund has been playing with some young Guin children who are just learning to pronounce the words of the Guin language.
 Here is a word they know:

-Word stress contour IPA (stressed syllables in CAPITALS)

-grinetta griNEtta /g.inetə/
+Word stress contour IPA (stressed syllables in CAPITALS) grinetta griNEtta /g.inetə/